 Polypropylene vent systems do not use cement to connect the pipe and elbow sections but use a push together gasket seal method.
-Do not attempt to connect polypropylene with sealant cement.
+Do not cement the venting system to the heater.
+For polypropylene vent systems follow the manufacturer's instructions.